 Conclusion

-Context Engineering isn’t just about prompt tuning; it’s about data hygiene.
+Context Engineering is not just about prompt tuning — it is about data hygiene.

-In 2026, the most efficient AI agents won’t be the ones with the largest context windows—they will be the ones that use their windows most effectively.
+In 2026, the most efficient AI agents will not be the ones with the largest context windows.
+They will be the ones that use their windows most effectively.
 SearchCans Reader API is your compression algorithm for the web.
+The complete RAG pipeline implementation guide shows end-to-end token savings in a production system.